treolabs/treopim/docs/en/user-guide/product-families.md

 | Code *                   | Unique value used to identify the product family.
 It can only consist of lowercase letters, digits and underscore symbols     |
 | Description (multi-lang) | Description of the product family usage                   |

-If you want to make changes to the product family entity, e.g. add new fields, or modify product family views, please contact your administrator.
+> If the [multi-languages](https://treopim.com/store/multi-languages#module-configuration) settings are activated, but multilingual fields are missing for the product family entity, or if you want to make changes to the product family entity, e.g. add new fields, or modify product family views, please, contact your administrator.

 ## Creating